Image of Allianz Arena Exterior View

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• On stairs, at least the first and last steps have a visually contrasting edge.
+• At stairs, at least the first and last steps have a visually contrasting edge.

 • Stairs have handrails on both sides.
-A lift can be used instead of stairs/steps.
+Alternatively, the elevator can be used.

-• An outgoing emergency call in the lift is confirmed acoustically, e.g. by an intercom system.
+• A departing emergency call in the elevator is confirmed acoustically, e.g., by an intercom system.

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• There is a general car park available.
+• There is no inductive hearing system available.

-• An outgoing emergency call in the lift is confirmed acoustically (e.g. by an intercom system), but not visually.
+• An outgoing emergency call in the elevator is only confirmed audibly.
 Alternatively, stairs are available.

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• The name or logo of the business/facility is clearly recognisable from the outside.
+• The name of the Allianz Arena is clearly visible from the outside.

-• Guided tours for people with cognitive impairments are given in easy language.
+• Guided tours for people with cognitive impairments are offered.
+Pre-registration is required.

 Address & contact